 Michael is an adjunct professor of communication arts at Neumann University; a past president of the university's Alumni Association; and a past member of the university's Development Committee.
 Michael holds a bachelor's degree in English from Neumann University and a master's degree in communication arts from West Chester University.

 Cinda joined the Bryn Mawr Hospital Foundation in March 2018 as Director of Major Gifts.
 She is a graduate of Bucknell University, a certified fund raising executive (CFRE), serves as a Committee Chair for T & E Care (a local non-profit that provides financial support to residents in and around the Tredyffrin and Easttown township area) and is a member of the Association for Healthcare Philanthropy's Membership Engagement Committee.
 She started her career with Jefferson's Office of Institutional Advancement as a major gifts officer before joining the Abington Health Foundation at Abington Hospital in 2013.
 Cinda resides in Berwyn with her husband and two sons.

 Brittany joined the Bryn Mawr Hospital Foundation in September 2014 as associate director of major gifts, having previously spent five years in the development department at Lankenau Medical Center.
 Brittany's career originated at Bryn Mawr Hospital, where she worked in cardiology after graduating from Villanova University with a bachelor's degree in biology.
-Brittany serves on the board of the DMAX Foundation, a local non-profit organization addressing mental health in college students.
 She lives in Narberth with her husband and daughter.

 Lynn joined the Bryn Mawr Hospital Foundation in August 2017.
 She holds a BA in English from Moravian College and an MFA in Theatre Management from Wayne State University.
 Lynn began her career working in non-profit performing arts—from sales and fundraising to event planning and marketing.
 She has lived in Connecticut and Michigan, and now resides in Havertown.